ishika0820/IEEE_WebDev_SummerTask/README.md

 # IEEE_WebDev_SummerTask
-This is the repository which holds my summer tasks for Web Development from IEEE.
 Name - Ishika Agarwal
+This repository contains all the summer tasks of WebDev